FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes Planning - Special Meeting of Limerick City and County Council - 6th November 2017.md

 any other legal advice that Elected Members might have and asked if there was any

-particular Counsel that they wished to use in this instance.--- 7
+particular Counsel that they wished to use in this instance.
+---
+7

 NOTICE OF MOTION